No. 7 Duke surges late to hold off Syracuse 88-79 in ACC

 AP College Sports Writer

+NEW YORK (AP) — No. 7 Duke began coach Mike Krzyzewski’s final Atlantic Coast Conference Tournament with a tougher-than-expected 88-79 victory Thursday over ninth-seeded Syracuse, which was playing without suspended star Buddy Boeheim.

-Wendell Moore Jr. scored 26 points and Jeremy Roach had 16 in the second half for the Blue Devils (27-5), who advanced to Friday’s semifinals at Barclays Center against the winner of Miami-Boston College.
+Wendell Moore Jr. scored 26 points and Jeremy Roach had 17 in the second half as top-seeded Duke (27-5) hung on to advance to Friday’s semifinals at Barclays Center against the winner of Miami-Boston College.

-Duke forward Mark Williams said he couldn’t bear the thought of another surprising loss spoiling this leg of Krzyzewski’s farewell tour.

-“We had to learn from that game, but at the same time we had to move on,” said Williams, who scored 15 points.
-“Can’t be playing mind games with yourself: ‘What if this happens?
-What if that happens?’ ”

-The Blue Devils couldn’t shake the Orange until a closing kick that came after Jimmy Boeheim’s tip-in put Syracuse up 79-78.
+The Blue Devils couldn’t shake the Orange until they closed the game on a 10-0 run.

-Freshman Paolo Banchero made a tough shot in the lane with 2:13 left to put Duke up 82-79.
-Moore found Roach for an open 3 about a minute later and Williams’ breakaway dunk made the lead eight with 48 second left.
+All-American Paolo Banchero made a tough shot in the lane with 2:13 left to put Duke up 82-79.
+Roach hit an open 3 about a minute later and Mark Williams’ breakaway dunk made the lead eight with 48 second left.

-“Wendell really led us down the stretch,” Krzyzewski said.
-“Jeremy had a sensational game.”

 The loss leaves Syracuse (16-17) with a losing record.
-With the NCAA Tournament out of the question and the NIT highly unlikely, the Orange are looking at their first sub-.500 season under the 77-year-old Jim Boeheim.
+With the NCAA Tournament out of the question and the NIT highly unlikely, the Orange are looking at their first sub-.500 season in 46 seasons under coach Jim Boeheim.

-“I thought we played with a tremendous purpose today,” Jim Boeheim said.

-“I was playing for this kid today,” Jimmy said, sitting next to Buddy during a postgame news conference with their dad.
-“I wanted to do everything I could to get him one more game.”

-Buddy Boeheim was suspended for the game by the conference for a “flagrant act” after he punched Florida State’s Wyatt Wilkes in the stomach during the Orange’s second-round victory Wednesday.
+Buddy Boeheim was suspended for the game by the conference for a “flagrant act” after he punched a Florida State player in the stomach during the Orange’s second-round victory Wednesday.

-“Sitting on that bench I couldn’t be prouder watching my big bro doing his thing,” Buddy Boeheim said.

 The Orange lost two games to Duke during the regular season with Buddy Boeheim by a combined 45 points.
 Syracuse didn’t seem to have much of a chance without him.

+Duke shot over Syracuse’s 2-3 zone early, taking 13 3-pointers in its first 18 shots and making six to build an 11-point lead.

+The Blue Devils missed their next nine 3-point attempts and Syracuse, coming out of its traditional zone, made a run behind Joe Girard that gave the Orange a 40-36 halftime lead in front of a partisan Orange crowd at Barclays Center.

-Joe Girard, who came in averaging 13.5 per game, did his best “Buddy Buckets” impersonation in the first half.
-He scored 18, including a corner 3 at the buzzer.
-The junior guard ran off the floor waving on the Syracuse fans to bring the noise, with the Orange leading 40-36.
+Girard, who came in averaging 13.5 per game, did his best “Buddy Buckets” impersonation, scoring 18 in the first half, including a corner 3 at the buzzer.
+The junior guard ran off the floor waving on the Syracuse fans to bring the noise.

-Syracuse upped the lead to seven early in the second half, but Duke started getting the ball inside and a fourth foul on Cole Swider with 15:00 to go left the Orange struggling to finish the upset.
+Syracuse upped the lead to seven early in the second half, but Duke started getting the ball inside and a fourth foul on Cole Swider with 15:00 left put the Orange in a precarious spot.

 BIG PICTURE